rostock/orka-app/README.md

   - grunt dev

-When you're done you can reach the app under `localhost:7000`
+View the app in the browser: `localhost:7000`